 HubSpot gives great, practical buyer persona examples:

 “If you are a marketing manager at a hotel, you might have five buyer personas: an independent business traveler, a corporate travel manager, an event planner, a vacationing family, and a couple planning their wedding reception.
-When running marketing campaigns, you will need to adapt your
+When running marketing campaigns, you will need to adapt your messaging to fit the needs of these different buyer personas.”

 Within inbound marketing, buyer personas are essential.
 They provide insight that can help marketers gain a more thorough understanding of customers, buying behaviors, and where in the buyer’s journey their leads might be.
-Your buyer personas can shed light on what types of questions prospects are
+Your buyer personas can shed light on what types of questions prospects are asking, when they are asking them, and what kind of answers you can provide to better nurture them along.

 Give Your Content a Purpose